godotengine/godot-docs/classes/class_projectsettings.rst

 | *Default* | ``"DEFAULT"`` |
 +-----------+---------------+

-Sets which physics engine to use.
+Sets which physics engine to use for 3D physics.

+"DEFAULT" is currently the `Bullet <https://bulletphysics.org>`_ physics engine.
+The "GodotPhysics" engine is still supported as an alternative.

 ----